questionlp/api.wwdt.me_v2/README.md

 the version of the specification that FastAPI supports, does not provide analogs for those types in its specification.

-This issue doesn't come up when querying the API through Swagger UI; but, importing the OpenAPI JSON into Postman running queries and/or tests will result in warnings and/or errors regarding incorrect type returned.
+This issue doesn't come up when querying the API through Swagger UI or directly using Postman; but, if you've imported the generated OpenAPI JSON into Postman, then run queries and/or tests, it will result in warnings and/or errors being reported about type mismatches (i.e.: returns `null` instead of a string).

 ## Installation